alexlin0625/EC601-MP1/README.md

 API Mini-Project
 ================
 The goal of this project is to create a library(in Python) that downloads images from random twitter user's feed, covert them into video and describe the contents of the images in the video using google vision.
-The program is done in Python
+The entire program is done in Python

 Preparation
 ============